THE HISTORY OF AUSTRALIAN TELEVISION

 SBS is the youngest of Australia's five free-to-air networks.

-Announced in the late 1970s as a spin off from the successful multilingual radio stations (2EA Sydney and 3EA Melbourne) that the Government had launched in 1975 - the new television channel would provide programs aimed specifically at the growing number of Australian citizens for which English is not their native language, and also would reflect the various aspects of Australia's now multicultural society.
+Announced in the late 1970s as a spin off from the multilingual radio stations (2EA Sydney and 3EA Melbourne) that the Government had launched in 1975, the new television channel would provide programs aimed specifically at the growing number of Australian citizens for which English is not their native language, and also would reflect the various aspects of Australia’s now multicultural society.

 Operated by the Special Broadcasting Service, the new television service made its first appearance on air in April 1979 with a test transmission broadcasting a compilation of special multicultural programs on ABC stations ABN2 Sydney and ABV2 Melbourne on Sunday mornings.

 On Friday 24 October 1980, the new Channel 0/28 made its official debut at 6.30pm in Sydney and Melbourne.
-Bruce Gyngell, who appeared on the opening night of television in 1956, was the first to appear on Channel 0/28 as the station's first Chief Executive.
-After Gyngell's opening introduction came 0/28's first program, a documentary by Peter Luck called Who Are We?
+Bruce Gyngell, who appeared on the opening night of Australia’s first TV station TCN9 in 1956, was the first to appear on Channel 0/28.
+After Gyngell’s opening introduction and the official opening from Prime Minister Malcolm Fraser came 0/28’s first program, a documentary by Peter Luck called Who Are We?, and later in the evening an Australian adaptation of the Greek comedy Three Sea Wolves.

-By the end of 1980, Channel 0/28 had launched its widely acclaimed World News with newsreader George Donikian.
-In 1981, 0/28 launched its own locally produced variety program Cabaret.
+By the end of 1980, Channel 0/28 had launched its widely acclaimed World News with newsreader George Donikian, and its own variety program Cabaret.

 Network 0/28 becomes SBS (1985)